Power Line Communication and Sensing Using Time Series Forecasting: Design and Case Studies

-For a false alarm rate of $p_\text{FA}=1\%$, we obtain the threshold as $T_{\text{r}}(p_\text{FA})=21.67$ theoretically using~\eqref{eq_threshold}, or empirically using the training data and~\eqref{eq:threshold_empirical} as $T_{\text{r}}(p_\text{FA})=23.91$ as an alternative.
-For the generated test cases, the threshold to achieve a false alarm rate of $p_\text{FA}=1\%$ is $T_{\text{r}}(p_\text{FA})=23.75$, which is very close to the threshold determined theoretically using~\eqref{eq_threshold} or empirically using the training data.
-This shows that both theoretical and empirical approaches are viable methodologies to determine the threshold $T_{\text{r}}(p_\text{FA})$.
+For an~FA rate of $p_\text{FA}=1\%$, we~obtain~the~threshold as $T_{\text{r}}(p_\text{FA})=21.67$ theoretically using~\eqref{eq_threshold}, or~empirically using the~training data and~\eqref{eq:threshold_empirical} as $T_{\text{r}}(p_\text{FA})=23.91$ as an~alternative.
+For~the generated test cases, the~threshold to achieve an~FA rate of $p_\text{FA}=1\%$ is $T_{\text{r}}(p_\text{FA})=23.75$, which is very close to the~threshold determined theoretically using~\eqref{eq_threshold} or empirically using the~training data.
+This~shows that both theoretical and empirical approaches are viable methodologies to determine the~threshold $T_{\text{r}}(p_\text{FA})$.

-\section{Supplementary Evaluation}
+\section{Supplementary~Evaluation}

-In this section, we further investigate the suitability of our proposed solution in practical scenarios.
-In particular, we address two challenges faced in practice, which are the lack of available data for training and the identification of cable anomalies that are gradual in nature, such as an incipient fault.
+In this section, we~further investigate the~suitability of our proposed solution in~practical scenarios.
+In~particular, we~address two challenges faced in~practice, which are the~lack of available data for training and the~identification of cable anomalies that are gradual in~nature, such as an~incipient~fault.

-\subsection{Robustness Test}
+\subsection{Robustness~Test}

-Our evaluation campaign in Section~\ref{sec:caseStudy} involved using historical SNR time series data for training and prediction.
-This type of data collection is suitable in fixed asset monitoring.
-However, we investigate the suitability of using our solution as a dynamic diagnostics technique, where a machine is trained to detect anomalies on one type of a network and required to function on another type.
-This expands the scope of our proposed solution to make it more universally applicable, where, e.g., the SNR data from one pair of transmitter and receiver can be used to detect anomalies in networks operating in a different portion of the grid.
-A likely more beneficial use-case is to train the machine using synthetic data extracted from a \textit{best-guess} estimate of the network-under-test and to use it in the real-world network to detect cable anomalies.
-We conduct both these investigations and present the performance results in Fig.~\ref{fig:Utility_to_Utility} and in Fig.~\ref{fig:Synthetic_to_Utility}.
+Our evaluation campaign in~Section~\ref{sec:caseStudy} involved using historical SNR time-series data for training and prediction.
+This~type of data collection is suitable in~fixed asset monitoring.
+However, we~investigate the~suitability of using our solution as~a~dynamic diagnostics technique, where a~machine is trained to detect anomalies on one type of a~network and required to function on another type.
+This~expands the~scope of our proposed solution to make it~more universally applicable, where, e.g.,~the SNR data from one pair of transmitter and receiver can be used to detect anomalies in~networks operating in~a~different portion of the~grid.
+A~likely more beneficial use-case is to train~the~machine using synthetic data extracted from a~\textit{best-guess} estimate of the~network-under-test and to use it~in~a~real-world network to detect cable anomalies.
+We~conduct both these investigations and present the~performance results in~Figure~\ref{fig:SMD_DF_Robust}a,b.